janosvajda/local-sonar-cube-typescript/README.md

 You can reach the admin site on http://localhost:9000 You can also open the admin panel directly on this URL http://localhost:9000/dashboard use admin/admin to login.
 After the first login it will ask password changing.

 **Note that the local SonarQube instance uses in-memory data storage**.
-So if you restart the Docker contaioner it will lost the settings and user details you added to its settings.
+So if you restart the Docker container it will lose the settings and user details you added to its settings.

 ## Run SonarQube Analysis

 You should create a file named sonar-project.properties in your project's root directory.
-It content can be something similar:
+Its content can be something similar:

 ```text
 sonar.projectKey=secure-typescript-boilerplate